 In 2020, AAA changed the methodology for the Annual Automated Vehicle Survey, so the results are not directly comparable to previous years.
 The new survey methodology used a probability-based panel that was more characteristic of the U.S. household population, providing sample coverage of roughly 97 percent of the U.S. household population.
 The survey results indicated that only 12 percent of the respondents would trust a self-driving vehicle, and 28 percent of the respondents were not sure how they would feel about the self-driving technology (19).
-In the 2021 Annual Automated Vehicle Survey, the results were similar to those from the previous year, with only 14 percent of the respondents indicating that they would trust a self-driving vehicle, and 32 percent of the respondents were not sure how they would feel about the self-driving technology (1).
+In the 2021 Annual Automated Vehicle Survey, the results were similar to those from the previous year, with only 14 percent of the respondents indicating that they would trust a self-driving technology (1).
 AAA believes that reliable information will build customer trust for automated and autonomous vehicle technologies (1).
-Table 3 summarizes the AAA Annual Automated Vehicle Survey results from 2020 and 2021 (Errorl Bookmark not defined., Errorl Bookmark not defined.).
+Table 3 summarizes the AAA Annual Automated Vehicle Survey results from 2020 and 2021 (Errort Bookmark not defined..
+Errort Bookmark not defined.).

-Table 5: Summary of 2020-2021 AAA Annual Automated Vehicle Survey Results
+Table 5: Summarv of 2020-2021 AAA Annual Automated Vehicle Survey Results •••=•=•==•